terraform-google-modules/terraform-example-foundation/3-networks/envs/shared/README.md

-# 3-networks/dev
+# 3-networks/shared

-The purpose of this step is to setup private and restricted shared VPCs with default DNS, NAT (optional), Private Service networking, VPC service controls, onprem dedicated interconnect, onprem VPN and baseline firewall rules for environment dev.
+The purpose of this step is to setup the global [DNS Hub](https://cloud.google.com/blog/products/networking/cloud-forwarding-peering-and-zones) that will be used by all environments.

 ## Prerequisites